solislemuslab/minaa/README.md

 Here we align network0 with network1 using no biological data. `-a=0.6` sets alpha equal to 0.6, meaning 60% of the topological cost function comes from similarity calculated by GDVs, and 40% from simpler node degree data.

-`./minaa.exe network0.csv network1.csv -B=bio_costs.csv -b=0.85`
+`./minaa.exe network0.csv network1.csv -B=bio_costs.csv -b=0.85 -st=0.5`

 Here we align network0 with network1 using topological information and the given biological cost matrix, bio_costs.
 Since alpha was unspecified, it defaults to 1.
 Since beta was set to 0.85, 85% of the cost weight is from the calculated topological cost matrix, and 15% is from the given biological cost matrix.
+Since the similarity threshold was set to 0.5, any aligned pair with similarity score less than or equal to 0.5 is excluded from the alignment results.

 `./minaa.exe network0.csv network1.csv -Galias=control -Halias=treatment -p -t`